The System, not the Builder —

 automation over control

 Most tools help you build a website.
-Durable builds a functioning business layer.
+Durable, the AI website builder built around automation, builds a functioning business layer instead.
 That distinction matters more than any feature comparison.

 Here is the mental model shift that defines Durable: in Dorik, you are a designer.
 You choose the layout, arrange the sections, and compose the content.
 In Durable, you are a CEO approving a draft.
 The system generates the website, the copy, the CRM, and the client management workflow — and your job is to review, tweak, and publish.
 Dorik gives you a canvas.
 Durable gives you a business.